Environmental Compliance & Hazardous Materials

 What LID compliance involves

-LID compliance is managed through the City's Bureau of Sanitation, which performs LID plan check as part of the building permit review process.
+LID compliance is managed through LA Sanitation and Environment (LASAN), which performs LID plan check as part of the building permit review process.
 The plan review follows a hierarchy of preferred stormwater management approaches, in order of preference: on-site infiltration, bioretention, or rainfall harvest; if those are infeasible, then biofiltration or off-site groundwater replenishment; and if all of the above are infeasible, then on-site treatment.

-For a typical residential project in the $3M-$15M range, LID compliance usually involves some combination of permeable paving (driveways, patios, walkways), bioretention planters or rain gardens, dry wells or infiltration galleries, and potentially a rainwater capture system.
-The design must manage the stormwater quality design volume (SWQDV) - essentially the difference in runoff between the site's undeveloped condition and its developed condition for the design storm event.
+For a typical residential project subject to LID in the $3M to $15M range, compliance usually involves some combination of permeable paving (driveways, patios, walkways), bioretention planters or rain gardens, dry wells or infiltration galleries, and potentially a rainwater capture system.
+The design must capture and manage the stormwater quality design volume (SWQDV) that the City's LID standards assign to the site for the design storm event.

 On larger projects or sites with limited infiltration capacity, LID compliance may require more substantial infrastructure.
 Underground cistern tanks - ranging from modest residential units to large-capacity systems requiring shoring for installation - can store significant volumes of rainwater for landscape irrigation or other non-potable uses.
 Continuous Deflective Separation (CDS) units, which are hydrodynamic separators housed in manhole-type structures, filter sediment, debris, and hydrocarbons from stormwater before it enters the infiltration or storage system.
 Graywater systems, which capture and reuse water from showers, sinks, and laundry for landscape irrigation, may be incorporated as part of the overall water management strategy and require a cross-connection test inspected by a public works inspector to verify the graywater system is properly isolated from the potable water supply.